RJPearson94/terraform-provider-twilio/docs/resources/serverless_asset.md

 - `id` - The ID of the asset (Same as the SID)
 - `sid` - The SID of the asset (Same as the ID)
-- `account_sid` - The Account SID of the asset is deployed into
+- `account_sid` - The account SID of the asset is deployed into
-- `service_sid` - The Service SID of the asset is managed under
+- `service_sid` - The service SID of the asset is managed under
 - `friendly_name` - The name of the asset
 - `content_file_name` - The name of the file
 - `latest_version_sid` - The SID of the latest asset version